Frequently Asked Questions

 - What do I need to graduate from SHU?

-It is important to view existing resources to be fully prepared for the meeting with your academic adviser.
+It is important to view existing resources to be fully prepared for the meeting with your academic advisor.
 Review the correct Undergraduate Catalogue year (when you entered SHU) for your major requirements as well as the core curriculum for the school/college.
 Students should investigate the programs they are interested in pursuing (or declared in) and identify those which best match their interests, academic abilities, personal and career goals.

-In order to register for classes, you must first meet with your adviser for preregistration advisement.
-Your adviser will give you your PIN.
+In order to register for classes, you must first meet with your advisor for preregistration advisement.
+Your advisor will give you your PIN.
 If a PIN was not generated, you may present a signed grid sheet from your adviser to the service counter in the Office of the Registrar.
 Registration eligibility is contingent on academic and financial eligibility.
 Any type of registration “hold” will prevent you from registering.
 You can check your hold status by logging in to PirateNet, selecting the SHUPortal chicklet, and clicking the “Academics” tab.
 On the right side, you will see an option to view your holds.
 When you access the page, it will show your hold status.
 You can confirm your registration time and date by visiting here.

 To be a full time student you must be enrolled in 12 credits in a semester.
 Most students take 15-18 credits a semester.
-Check with your adviser for the total number of credits required in your major for graduation.
+Check with your advisor for the total number of credits required in your major for graduation.

 Yes, adjustments to the semester schedule are permitted throughout the end of the “add-drop” period.
 The add-drop period ends approximately one week after classes begin.

 When you file the Request for Withdrawal Form within the official withdrawal period (check academic calendar for dates), you will automatically receive a “WD” grade in your course.